Rakagami/ATLA_Campaign/Players Part/PCs/Mahogany/Shapeshifting Forms/Luma’tik.md

 - **Refraction Veil:** While in bright or shifting light, Luma’tik gains advantage on Stealth and cannot be targeted by opportunity attacks.
 This effect ends if Luma’tik is in total darkness or complete silence.

-- **Mirage Flicker (1/rest):** As a bonus action, Luma’tik can create up to two illusionary duplicates for 1 minute.
+- **Mirage Flicker (1/[[Short Rest]]):** As a bonus action, Luma’tik can create up to two illusionary duplicates for 1 minute.
 Each duplicate mimics its movements and grants attackers disadvantage on attack rolls until they hit Luma’tik.

-- **Pulse of Dazzling Light (1/rest):** Emit a flash in a 10 m radius.
-Creatures must succeed on a DC (8 + [[Dex]] + [[Proficiency]]) Constitution saving throw or be **blinded** until the end of their next turn.
+- **Pulse of Dazzling Light (3/rest):** Emit a flash in a 10 m radius.
+Creatures must succeed on a DC (8 + [[Wisdom]] + [[Proficiency]]) Constitution saving throw or be **blinded** until the end of their next turn.
 Allies who avert their gaze are unaffected.

+- **Glimmerjump:**
+- Reaction:
-- **Glimmerjump:** Once per short rest, teleport to any point within 20 m that is brightly lit or reflects light (e.g., mirrors, water, crystal surfaces).
-Leaves behind a fading afterimage for 1 round that enemies may target by mistake.
+	teleport to any point within 20 m that is brightly lit or reflects light (e.g., mirrors, water, crystal surfaces)

 ---